MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.SignIns/New-MgPolicyPermissionGrantPolicy.md

 Creates a permissionGrantPolicy.
 A permission grant policy is used to describe the conditions under which permissions can be granted (for example, during application consent).
 After creating the permission grant policy, you can add include condition sets to add matching rules, and add exclude condition sets to add exclusion rules.
-This API is supported in the following national cloud deployments.
+This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaPolicyPermissionGrantPolicy](/powershell/module/Microsoft.Graph.Beta.Identity.SignIns/New-MgBetaPolicyPermissionGrantPolicy?view=graph-powershell-beta)

 ## SYNTAX